Functions of the Nervous System

 Usually located in left hemisphere

-Wernicke's area - recieves inputs from all other sensory association areas, works with Broca's area in understanding speech and the use of language to express thoughts and feelings.
+Wernicke's area - general interpretive area, recieves inputs from all other sensory association areas, works with Broca's area in understanding speech and the use of language to express thoughts and feelings.

 Usually located in the left hemisphere